-Products as complex as those offered by the Company, particularly the Company's QuickStrokes and PFP products, may contain undetected defects or company has in the past and could in the future face loss or delay in recognition of revenues as a result of software errors or defects.
+Products as complex as those offered by the Company, particularly the Company's QuickStrokes and PFP products, may contain undetected defects or errors when first introduced or as new versions are released.
+As a result, the Company has in the past and could in the future face loss or delay in recognition of revenues as a result of software errors or defects.
 In addition, the Company's products are typically intended for use in applications that may be critical to a customer's business.
 As a result, the Company expects that its customers and potential customers have a greater sensitivity to product defects than the market for software products generally.
 Furthermore, in connection with the sale of its TEMPEST business, the Company agreed to indemnify the purchaser for all product defect claims (other than product errors claims) arising out of products which were sold, or services which were rendered, prior to the sale of the TEMPEST business.
 Consequently, the Company still faces potential product defect claims from the TEMPEST business.
 There can be no assurance that, despite testing by the Company and by current and potential customers, errors will not be found in new products or releases after commencement of commercial shipments, resulting in loss of revenues or delay in market acceptance, diversion of development resources, damage to the Company's reputation, or increased service and warranty costs, any of which would have a material adverse effect upon the Company's business, operating results and financial condition.
-See "Business Research and Development."
+See "Business --Research and Development.